Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 What Does Perlite Do For The Soil?

-Perlite is used in so many premade potting mixes and soilless garden mixes because it has many benefits being mixed with these for plants.
+Perlite is used in so many premade potting mixes and soilless garden mixes because it has many benefits from being mixed with these for plants.
 It is a very common soil amendment that gardeners use.

 Benefits of Perlite for Soil and Soilless Mixes